alexandru-ghibea/Django-Netflix-Content-Data-Analytics/README.md

-# Netflix Data Analytics Webpage (IN PROGRESS)
+# Netflix Data Analytics Webpage (WIP)

 This is a Django web application that provides data analytics for Netflix.
 The app collects data from various sources and presents it in a user-friendly way.

 ## Features

 - User-friendly interface for visualizing Netflix data analytics
 - Dashboard with key metrics such as number of users, total watch time
 - Interactive charts and graphs to display Netflix data analytics
 - Filter options to refine data analytics based on specific time periods or genres
 - Authentication and authorization for secure access to Netflix data analytics